BKaperick/Bryan-Kaperick.me/content/poems/README.md

     `python format_poem.py all-poems` - overwrites body key-value for every poem containing a `rawpath` key (otherwise we have nothing to write).
     `python format_poem.py [poems]` - pass an explicit space-separated list of poem keys to overwrite in addition to any missing a `body` key.

-`create_html.py` reads `poems.json` and creates the php/html blocks needed to embed them in a page in reverse-chronological order.
+`create_html.py` reads `poems.json` and creates the.html blocks needed to embed them in a page in reverse-chronological order.

 # Usage